ReinhardLenz/PolarisPointer/README.md

 If it drops below the threshold (≈3.5 V), the motor driver is disabled:

-cpp
-Copier le code
 if (vm <= VM_THRESHOLD) {
     digitalWrite(stby, LOW);
 }
 This prevents reverse current or damage when USB power is removed.

-📷 Demonstration
-(Add photos or videos of the setup here)

 🧰 Libraries Used
 Adafruit_BNO055